Instructions for authors

 Editorials focus on the current state of a problem or provide an opinion on a controversial topic.
 They should have a length of maximum 1000 words and no more than 12 references.

 Original and research articles include research and/or clinical articles, case studies, qualitative research articles.
-They should have a length of maximum 4000 words and should including references (max 20) as well as a summary of at least 200 words in English and Italian (only for Italian authors) and up to five key words (MeSH headings, whenever possible.
+They should have a length of maximum 4000 words and should including references (max 20) as well as a summary of at least 200 words and up to five key words (MeSH headings, whenever possible.
 Refer to: www.nlm.nih.gov/mesh/meshhome.html).
 Manuscript should be structured as follows: introduction and objectives of the study; description of materials and methods; results obtained; remarks and analytical discussion of the results; conclusions (directly supported by the results).
 Summary should follow the IMRAD sequence: Introduction, Methods, Results and Discussion; summary should summarize the content of the article in a way as accurate as possible, without adding parts, and without minimizing possible limits of the study.

 Figures and tables would be appreciated.
 Five “key messages” summarizing the main messages on which the reader’s attention should focus are also required.

 Reviews should offer an overview of the literature as wide and updated as possible in specific research areas within the scope of the Journal.
 Also meta-analyses and systematic or critical reviews of the literature concerning gender/sex differences are welcome for publication in the Journal.
 Systematic reviews and meta-analyses should adhere to the guidelines provided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses report (PRISMA Statement http://www.prisma-statement.org/ ).
 Manuscript should have a length of maximum 6000 words.
-It should include references as well as a summary of at least 200 words in English and Italian (only for Italian authors) and up to five key words (MeSH headings, whenever possible.
+It should include references as well as a summary of at least 200 words and up to five key words (MeSH headings, whenever possible.
 Refer to: https://www.nlm.nih.gov/mesh/meshhome.html).

 Figures and tables would be appreciated.
 Please, include also five “key messages” summarizing the main messages on which the reader’s attention should focus.

 Special articles should offer an overview in such areas as health policy, ethics, and health care delivery.
-They should have a length of maximum 4000 words and should including references (max 20) as well as a summary of at least 200 words in English and Italian (only for Italian authors) and up to five key words (MeSH headings, whenever possible.
+They should have a length of maximum 4000 words and should including references (max 20) as well as a summary of at least 200 words and up to five key words (MeSH headings, whenever possible.
 Refer to: https://www.nlm.nih.gov/mesh/meshhome.html).
 Figures and tables would be appreciated.
 Five “key messages” summarizing the main messages on which the reader’s attention should focus are also required.

 Commentaries should deal withth topics of particular importance to the readers of the journal, describe controversial issues, and review questions that remain to be addressed.
-They should have a length of maximum 1500 words with a brief summary (100 words) in English and in Italian (only for Italian authors).
+They should have a length of maximum 1500 words with a brief summary (100 words).
 It is allowed to include 1 table, 1 figure and essential references.

 Brief communications are suitable to rapidly disseminate the results of original studies.
-They should have a length of maximum 1500 words with a brief summary (100 words) in English and in Italian (only for Italian authors).
+They should have a length of maximum 1500 words with a brief summary (100 words).
 It is allowed to include 1 table, 1 figure and essential references.

 Letters to the Editor (up to 600 words) should ideally include remarks on topics dealt in recently issued numbers.